 YES N/A

-Project Program and/or Owner’s Project Requirements: The Project Program and/or Owner’s Project Requirements were reviewed as appropriate and necessary.
+Project Program and/or Owner’s Project Requirements: The Project Program and/or DFMS Project Management’s Project Requirements were reviewed as appropriate and necessary.

-Verification: The Contract Documents have been verified and comply with the Project Program and/or Owner’s Project Requirements.
+Verification: The Contract Documents have been verified and comply with the Project Program and/or or DFMS Project Management’s Project Requirements.

-Additional Data: All other data required from the Owner has been provided.
+Additional Data: All other data required from the University Department Representative has been provided.

 Final Budget, Area Calculations and Scheduling Deliverables: